 What are your favourite memories from childhood family holidays in NZ?

-Where is your favourite off-the-beaten-track spot in NZ to get away from it all and what makes it so special?
+Where is your favourite off the beaten track/secret spot in NZ to get away from it all?

 If you were heading on a family getaway now, where would you go?

 Hokianga in a heartbeat.
 The Copthorne in Ōmapere makes a perfect base for exploring one of the oldest settlements in the country, best done astride an Awesome Adventures' jet-ski.
 Later we'd slide down the sand dunes, and take a walk through Waipoua Forest to marvel at Tane Māhuta and the even older Te Matua Ngahere.